After 1985 . . .

-At present (April 2021), Manitoba churches are permitted to let a limited number of people into their sanctuaries on Sunday mornings, provided that family units remain a safe two meters from others.
-Congregational singing is allowed, but masks must be worn.
-A growing number of people are already vaccinated against the virus; many more are not.
-A “third wave” of the pandemic, now driven by more contagious and aggressive COVID-19 “variants,” is hitting Ontario, Quebec, and BC.
-It would be naive to think that Manitoba will be spared.
-So, many are bracing for a return to tighter restrictions once again.
+In spring 2021, Manitoba churches were permitted to let a limited number of people into their sanctuaries on Sunday mornings, provided that family units remained a safe two meters from others.
+Congregational singing was allowed, but wearing masks was required.
+A growing number of people were vaccinated against the virus; many were not.

 - Global Anabaptist Mennonite Encyclopedia Online

 - Harder, Leland.
 Steinbach and Its Churches.
 Elkhart, Ind.: Mennonite Biblical Seminary, 1970.
 Pages 49–51.

 - Mennonite Brethren Herald (27 May 1988): 41.